asvilen/SoftUni/Python Basics/1. First Steps/README.md

+# First Steps
-# These are the first programs I wrote in Python for the Softuni Python Basics course.
+These are the first programs I wrote in Python for the Softuni Python Basics course.